mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 ### Core Phenomena

-**Context Window Dynamics**: How information organizes, interferes, and evolves within the shared cognitive space of human-AI interaction.
+**Context Window Dynamics**: How information organizes, interferes, and evolves within the shared space of human-AI interaction.

-**Attention Architecture**: How different types of attention (human: sequential, selective; AI: parallel, weighted) coordinate and create shared cognitive focus.
+**Attention Architecture**: How different types of attention (human: sequential, selective; AI: parallel, weighted) coordinate and create shared focus.

 **Perspective Integration**: How fundamentally different observational capabilities combine to create richer understanding.

-**Enhanced Outcomes**: How coordination between cognitive architectures leads to more effective results, with particular interest in cases where novel insights develop from the integration process.
+**Enhanced Outcomes**: How coordination between cognitive architectures leads to more effective results, with particular interest in cases where novel insights develop from the interactive process.

 ## Methodological Innovation